 Rely on Experienced Attorneys to Navigate the Complexities of Drug Laws

 Florida law is intolerant of any kind of drug-related crime, and the charges can be misdemeanors or felonies with harsh punishments.
 You could be awarded fines and prison terms of 5 years and more.
-If you’ve been accused of such crimes, you’ll need competent legal representation to uphold your rights in court.
+If you’ve been accused of such crimes, you’ll need competent legal representation to uphold your rights in court, call us now to schedule your free consultation, our lawyers have over 20 years of combined experience handling criminal cases across Florida including Lakeland and Polk County.
 Your attorneys can challenge the legality of the procedures followed by law officers when arresting you.
 They’ll also investigate if the police had valid grounds for stopping and searching your vehicle or entering your premises.

 How Drug Schedules are Classified